instantOS/instantos.github.io/youtube/quickmenu.md

 First it will prompt you to provide a name.
 This will be what shows up as the entry in the menu.
-Any unix filename is valid here.
+Any Unix filename is valid here.
 Next you will have to type in what the entry should be mapped to.
 All entries are interpreted in a bash shell so you can use as much scripting magic as you like.